-The Executive Director shall be responsible for developing, implementing and maintaining procedures in support of this policy
+The CEO shall be responsible for developing, implementing and maintaining procedures in support of this policy

 Feedback may be positive or negative and is related to the services and/or supports that are provided by CLPCW.
 Feedback may be solicited such as information and comments collected through a satisfaction survey or a comment box, or unsolicited, such as a letter from a person or family member about the services and supports that we provide.

 Feedback may be received by any person on behalf of CLPCW.
 A copy of the feedback shall be forwarded to the responsible manager for review.
 An answer to the feedback is not mandatory, however, depending on the situation the manager responsible may deem it appropriate to respond to the person.
 Should an answer be deemed appropriate and if the person has chosen to supply his or her contact information, the person may expect the response within 15 business days.

 Complaint is an expression of dissatisfaction related to the services and/or supports that are provided by the association.
 A complaint may be expressed by a person receiving services or a person acting on their behalf, or by the general public.
 A complaint may be made formally, such as a letter, or informally, such as a verbal complaint expressed to a staff person.
 A complaint does not include feedback on matter unrelated to CLPCW and the services and supports we provide.